hackclub/hackclub/workshops/personal_website/README.md

 Googling is a skill in and of itself.
 It will take time for you to develop it.

-It will often take you going through many results and multiple search queries before you find your anwer.
+It will often take you going through many results and multiple search queries before you find your answer.
 Don't give up!

 **Many Ways To Do Things**